There’s a real chicken-and-egg problem with getting hired as a designer these days:

 I’m glad you asked.
 My advice for you is simple: you write a story.

 The single biggest problem that most designers have with their portfolio write-ups is that they’re not a story.
-And by that, I don’t mean they need allusion and alliteration and all that English-class crap.
-I mean they need, at some level, to speak in a way that human readers can understand and remember.
+They don’t speak in a way that human readers can understand and remember.

 It’s the difference between this…